 Advising for Transfer Students

-Students who transfer to Wofford from another institution will initially be assigned an adviser from the Office of the Registrar.
-The Registrar's Office will apply the accepted transfer credit to the student's Wofford transcript and advise the student as to the appropriate courses to take for the first semester of enrollment at Wofford.
-Typically, the Registrar's Office will register the transfer students for their first semester of classes.
-The students will register themselves for subsequent semesters after meeting with their adviser and receiving their advising PIN.
-Once the student formally declares a major, a faculty adviser in the department that houses the student's declared major will advise the student for the remainder of his/her academic career at Wofford.
+Students who transfer to Wofford from another institution will initially be assigned an advisor from the Office of the Registrar.
+The Registrar's Office will apply the accepted transfer credit to the student's Wofford transcript and advise the student about coursework appropriate for the first semester of enrollment at Wofford.
+The Registrar's Office will register transfer students for their first semester of classes.
+The students will register themselves for subsequent semesters after meeting with their advisor to review their plans and release their advising hold.
+After the student formally declares a major, a faculty advisor in that major department will advise the student for the remainder of their academic career at Wofford.

-Designated members of the faculty serve as advisers to students in certain programs of study that cut across majors and classes.
-These programs include those for studies leading toward professional schools in medicine, dentistry, nursing, veterinary medicine, pharmacy, Christian ministry, engineering, law, secondary education, and study abroad.
-Advisers and students in these programs work together to outline plans of study that are appropriate to the students’ interests, to the requirements of the non-Wofford agencies and institutions involved, and to the degree requirements of the college.
+Designated members of the faculty advise students in certain programs of study that integrate majors and/or courses from different disciplines of study (e.g. professional schools in medicine, dentistry, nursing, veterinary medicine, pharmacy, Christian ministry, engineering, law, and education).
+Advisors and students in these programs collaborate to outline plans of study that complete the degree requirements of the college, are appropriate to the students’ interests, and fulfill the requirements necessary to apply to the professional schools and programs of their choosing.

-The Director of Peer Tutoring organizes upper-class students to serve as tutors for fellow students who may need help with their studies.
-The peer-tutors are selected by the faculty and paid by the college.
-Students interested in receiving assistance should contact email@example.com.
-Students interested in receiving assistance in foreign languages should contact firstname.lastname@example.org .
+The Director of Peer Tutoring organizes upper-level students to serve as tutors for fellow students who may need help with their studies.
+Peer-tutors are selected by the faculty and paid by the college.
+Students interested in receiving learning assistance can access information about peer tutoring in myWofford, or they can contact firstname.lastname@example.org .